 In her Dialogue, St. Catherine of Sienna asked Jesus why, after having gone through the Passion and death, he allowed his side and heart to be pierced.
 He replied that even his death was not enough to convince us of the depth of his love, and that is why he allowed it.
 This is echoed in St. Faustina, according to whom one of the things that hurts Jesus the most is that Christians do not really believe in his love for them.

-An excellent survey of the devotion is your Heart of the Redeemer: An Apologia for the Contemporary and Perennial Value of the Devotion to the Sacred Heart of Jesus.
-What prompted you to write it?
 I had an unreflective devotion to the heart of Jesus.
 When I was a young boy, I heard about the nine first Fridays and in seventh grade rode my bike to make them.
 Moreover, there was a beautiful statue of the Sacred Heart that moved me deeply.
 However, what really got me to write the book was a course on the devotion to the Sacred Heart that I took during graduate studies at the Angelicum, Rome.

 During that class, the professor mentioned papal encyclicals on the Sacred Heart that I had never heard of.
 That semester, I resolved to read every one of them.
 Each of them had a sense of urgency about how this is the devotion for our time.
 As I read them, my eyes were opened to how it is "a summary of our whole religion".
 Our whole faith is contained within this particular devotion.
 Moreover, in Haurietis aquas, Pius XII made an impassioned plea to theologians to show the primary sources and lofty nature of this devotion.
 There were many devotional books on it.
 However, there were not any books with a theological expose of its foundations and the riches of this devotion.
 Educated Catholics, who knew about its grounding in Scripture and the patristic tradition, could penetrate it more deeply.
 In answer to Pius XII’s plea, I decided to write such a resource.

-While I was in Rome, John Paul II issued Dives in misericordiaand he gave many addresses on the Sacred Heart and its urgency.
+While I was in Rome, John Paul II issued Dives in misericordia and he gave many addresses on the Sacred Heart and its urgency.
 That also made writing the book seem timely and so I dedicated the book to him.

-Many spiritual authors, including some saints, have written about devotion to the Sacred Heart.
-Why have you chosen only papal documents as your recommended readings?
 Well, because I found myself deeply moved by the papal encyclicals and because they are very approachable.
 Moreover, through them, you can learn about the history and spread of the devotion.
 They can also be used for spiritual reading.
 You can take one of them during a holy hour and read it in the presence of the Blessed Sacrament.

 Moreover, reading papal encyclicals is important.
 When Pius XI issued his great encyclical on Christian marriage, it was placed at the back of every Catholic Church.
 All the faithful were invited to read it.
 We need to do something like this whenever the Holy See issues documents or encyclicals that touch deeply upon our spiritual life and focus on Jesus.
 They should not be the exclusive province of theologians.
 Whenever, I give a course or ascetical mystical theology, I recommend Haurietis aquas to my students because it is one of the most beautiful encyclicals ever written.
 It contains a beautiful reflection on the Old and New Testaments, the history of the devotion, and why the heart of Christ needs to be honored today.